Retired Adults

 What is required to adopt a retired dog?

 They are not being given away for free, they do not need to be rescued, they are still loved.
 Be willing to sign a contract and we do screen potential homes.
 We require a contract to require the retired adult to be returned to us if you cannot keep the dog.
 We do ask for a rehoming fee.
-Our retired dogs often come with champion lines and we have lots invested in them.
+Many of our retired dogs often come with champion lines and we have lots invested in them.
 While we do not ever expect to get back everything we have invested, they are not free.

 We are lucky to find excellent homes who become like family to us, but that does not make it easier to do.
 We thank those who have opened their homes to one of our beloved retired dogs and thank those of you who support us breeders by doing so, because this allows us to continue to contribute to their breed’s preservation by being able to continue to breed.